RadioAstronomySoftwareGroup/pyuvdata/docs/uvdata_tutorial.rst

   >>> # Write out the uvfits file
   >>> write_file = os.path.join('.', 'tutorial.uvfits')
   >>> uvd.write_uvfits(write_file, force_phase=True)
-  The data are in drift mode and do not have a defined phase center.
+  The data are not all phased to a sidereal source.
 Phasing to zenith of the first timestamp.

 b) uvfits -> miriad
 *******************